Fridish/Charging-Stations/CONTRIBUTING.md

 Before pushing to gitHub, make sure that your fork is up to date and that there are no unwanted files included in the push.
 You could use the `git status` command to verify that the right files are being pushed.

-Finally, submit your pull request, make sure to describe the changes in your pull request so that others understand the changes made, and be available for discussions that may arise and to make suggested changes that may be required before merging.
+Finally, submit your pull request, make sure to describe the changes in your pull request so that others understand the changes made and be available for discussions that may arise and to make suggested changes that may be required before merging.
+It is important that you describe the changes in your pull request so that it is easier to review.
+If your changes are visual, make sure to attach screenshots of the changes you have made.

 Now you can wait for the PR to be merged and your changes will be available in the project on github, wohoo!